Special Educational Needs

 At Key Stage 4, students choose from a range of courses, which help to prepare them for the next steps in their education, be that college, apprenticeships or work.
 Students and parents/carers are offered advice and careers guidance at the appropriate time to help make these important decisions.

 HOW WILL I KNOW HOW MY CHILD IS DOING AND HOW WILL YOU HELP ME TO SUPPORT MY CHILD’S LEARNING?
 WHAT OPPORTUNITIES WILL THERE BE FOR ME TO DISCUSS MY CHILD’S OUTCOMES?

-We offer an open door policy where parents/carers are welcome to make an appointment to meet their daughter’s Tutor or Head of House and discuss how she is progressing.
+We offer an open door policy where parents/carers are welcome to make an appointment to meet their daughter’s Head of Progress or Head of House and discuss how she is progressing.
 Parents/carers can contact staff members by calling the school on: 0161 224 4625.
 To speak to a member of staff from the Inclusion Team please ask for extension 211.

 Planned arrangements for communicating between school and home include:

 - Every student has a school planner which they should bring into school every day so that so that comments from parents/carers and teachers or tutors can be shared and responded to as needed